petk/awesome-jquery/CONTRIBUTING.md

-# Contributing guidelines to awesome jQuery
+# Contributing guidelines to Awesome jQuery

-If you decide to contribute to this awesome jQuery repository, please do the following:
+Contributing to this project is very simple.
+You can open an [issue](https://github.com/peterkokot/awesome-jquery/issues).

+Pull requests are welcome as well:

-* Fork a project over GitHub
+* Fork this project over GitHub

-* Set up your repository and set a remote branch for future updates
+* Set up your repository and set a remote branch for potential future updates

   ```bash
   $ git add remote upstream git://github.com/peterkokot/awesome-jquery.git